SovnSkyrim/QWEST/README.md

 The game is darker BY DESIGN, it is NORMAL that it's not as bright as the vanilla game!

 For all users:
-- Refer to the Brightness part of the Personalization part of the readme
 - Calibrate your monitor with deep range (google it, not hard, doesn't come natively on monitors tho)
 - Use [Quick Light](https://www.nexusmods.com/skyrimspecialedition/mods/12633) (you can also make it brighter in it's MCM)